-#1 This procedure amends and supersedes the Charter of the University of Pennsylvania Student Disciplinary System with respect to violations of the University policy on Sexual Violence, Relationship Violence, and Stalking as those terms are defined in that policy ("Sexual Violence Policy").
-It applies to each of the 12 schools, notwithstanding the existence of separate procedures that individual schools may have adopted for violations of laws or policies other than the University Sexual Violence Policy.
-If a complaint involves allegations of violations of the Sexual Violence Policy as well as other University policies, the matter can either be fully resolved using this process, or divided into two separate proceedings, as appropriate in any particular case.
+&lt;sup>1 Where applicable, this procedure supplements the procedures described in the Faculty Handbook's section regarding Procedure Governing Sanctions Taken Against Members of the Faculty (Section II.E.16).
+It applies to both Standing and Associated faculty members in each of the 12 schools.
+If a complaint involves allegations of violations of the Sexual Violence Policy as well as other University policies, the matter can either be fully resolved using this process, or divided into separate proceedings, as appropriate in any particular case.

-#2 The University recognizes that should it be proceeding in cases where criminal charges are pending, the respondents may choose not to participate in the disciplinary process in order to protect their Fifth Amendment rights.
+&lt;sup>2 The University recognizes that should it be proceeding in cases where criminal-charges are pending, the respondents may choose not to participate in the process described in these procedures in order to protect their Fifth Amendment rights.
 Such decision will not be used as evidence against any respondent and the Hearing Panel will be instructed not to draw any adverse inference from the failure to participate.

-#3 While the Investigative Officer will be responsible for managing the complaint investigation and resolution process, as described above, the IO will work with other appropriate University offices, including the Vice Provost for University Life, to determine if interim measures are appropriate before a final resolution is
+While the Investigative Officer will be responsible for managing the complaint investigation and resolution process, as described below, the SVIO will work with other appropriate University offices, including the Vice Provost for University Life and the Vice Provost for Faculty, to determine if interim measures are appropriate before a final resolution is reached.